FlowingSPDG/get5loader/README.md

 ===========================
 **Status: Work-In-Progress!!!**

-This is recreation of [get5 web panel](https://github.com/splewis/get5-web) with GOLANG.
+This is recreation of [get5 web panel](https://github.com/splewis/get5-web) with GOLANG / VueJS.
 Still Work-In-Progress project.
 PRs are welcome!

 ## Author: